metarank/metarank/doc/features/scalar.md

 }
 ```

-We can add the following extractor, so it will use the availability data in ranking:
+We can add the following extractor, so it will use the availability data for the ranking:
 ```yaml
 - name: availability
   type: boolean